 When he’s not interviewing, snapping a photo, or writing up a story, you can find Tom exploring the wilderness of western Washington, or watching a WSU sporting event with his family and friends.

 Kate is a Washington native, raised in Spokane, and has lived in and loved Olympia since 2002.
 Kate holds an undergraduate degree in English Literature as well as a Master’s Degree in Education, both from the University of Washington.
-Kate taught 4th grade for 8 years, both in public and private schools, before having children and focusing her teaching talents on only her own “students”.
+Kate taught fourth grade for eight years, both in public and private schools, before having children and focusing her teaching talents on only her own “students”.

 Ken Balsley has been covering news and politics in Thurston County for more than 41 years.
 He works in both print and broadcast.
 Ken has a local radio show and a monthly print newsletter.
 He also has a business and political blog.